 The best place to do this?
 The five-minute warm-up before your match.
 You’re focused on getting ready to play, yes, but this is also a golden opportunity to test your opponent.
 Hit forehands and backhands to see what they’re worse at returning and use that to theorize their weaknesses.

-What are their stroke preferences during warm-ups?
+For example: what are their stroke preferences during warm-ups?
 Are they only hitting backhands?

 That’s probably because they’d like to hit backhands all day long, which means you can weaken their game by forcing them to hit forehands.